audioxide/data/data/posts/20150222-reviews-the-kinks-arthur.md

   fraction: 0.8
 ---
 author: Andrew
+review: >-
-review: Some interesting melodies and instruments choices, I especially appreciate the horns all over it, and the harmonies are really nice in some tracks.
+  Some interesting melodies and instruments choices, I especially appreciate the horns all over it, and the harmonies are really nice in some tracks.
 tracks:
-  - " Australia"
+  - Australia
   - ­Shangri-La
   - ­Drivin’
 score: